-Extramural Submissions Intramural DoD Submissions Full Application Package Components SF424 Research & Related Application for Federal Assistance Form: Refer to the General Application Instructions, Section III.A.1, for detailed information.
-Tab 1 - Summary: Provide a summary of the application information.
-Tab 2 - Application Contacts: This tab will be pre-populated by eBRAP; add Authorized Organizational Representative.
-Descriptions of each required file can be found under Full Application Submission Components: Attachments Research & Related Personal Data Research & Related Senior/Key Person Profile (Expanded) Research & Related Budget Project/Performance Site Location(s) Form Research & Related Subaward Budget Attachment(s) Form (if applicable) Tab 3 - Full Application Files: Upload files under each Application Component in eBRAP.
-Descriptions of each required file can be found under Full Application Submission Components: Attachments Key Personnel Budget Performance Sites Tab 4 - Application and Budget Data: Review and edit proposed project start date, proposed end date, and budget data pre- populated from the Budget Form.
-Application Pack Create a Grants.gov Workspace.
+Extramural Submissions Intramural DoD Submissions Application Package Submission Create a Grants.gov Workspace.
 Add participants (investigators and Business Officials) to Workspace, complete all required forms, and check for errors before submission.
-Submit a Grants.gov Workspace Package.
+Submit package components to eBRAP ( https://ebrap.org ).
+Tab 5 - Submit/Request Approval Full Application: After all components are uploaded and prior to the full application Submit a Grants.gov Workspace Package.
 An application may be submitted through Workspace by clicking the "Sign and Submit" button on the "Manage Workspace" page, under the "Forms" tab.
-Grants.gov recommends submission of the application package at least 24-48 hours prior to the close date to allow time to correct any potential technical issues that may disrupt the application submission.
-Submit package components to eBRAP (https://ebrap.org).
-Tab 5 - Submit/Request Approval Full Application: After all components are uploaded and prior to the full application submission deadline, enter your password in the space provided next to "Enter Your Password Here" and press the "Submit Full Application" button. eBRAP will notify your Resource Manager/Comptroller/Task Area Manager or equivalent Business Official by email.
+Grants.gov recommends submission of the application package at least 24-48 hours prior to the close date to allow time to correct any potential technical issues that may disrupt the application submission. submission deadline, enter your password in the space provided next to "Enter Your Password Here" and press the "Submit Full Application" button. eBRAP will notify your Resource Manager/Comptroller/Task Area Manager or equivalent Business Official by email.
 Note: If either the Project Narrative or the budget fails eBRAP validation or if the Project Narrative or the budget needs to be modified, an updated Grants.gov application package must be submitted via Grants.gov as a "Changed/Corrected Application" with the previous Grants.gov Tracking ID prior to the application submission deadline.

-Extramural Submissions Intramural DoD Submissions Application Verification Period The full application package submitted to Grants.gov may be viewed and modified in eBRAP until the end of the application verification period.
+Application Veri fication Period The full application package submitted to Grants.gov may be viewed and modified in eBRAP until the end of the application verification period.
 During the application verification period, the full application package may be modified with the exception of the Project Narrative and Research & Related Budget Form.
 After eBRAP has processed the full application, the organizational Resource Manager/Comptroller/Task Area Manager or equivalent Business Official and PI(s) will receive email notification of this status and will be able to view and modify application components in eBRAP.
-During the application verification period, the full application package may be modified with the exception of the Project Narrative and Research & Related Budget Form .
+During the application verification period, the full application package may be modified with the exception of the Project Narrative and Research &amp; Related Budget Form .
 Your Resource Manager/Comptroller/Task Area Manager or equivalent Business Official should log into eBRAP to review and to approve prior to the application verification deadline.

-Further In formation Tracking a Grants.gov Workspace Package.
+Extramural Submissions Intramural DoD Submissions Further Information Tracking a Grants.gov Workspace Package.
 After successfully submitting a Workspace package, a Grants.gov Tracking Number is automatically assigned to the package.
 The number will be listed on the "Confirmation" page that is generated after submission.
+Refer to the General Application Instructions, Section III, for further information regarding Grants.gov requirements.
 Refer to the General Application Instructions, Section IV, for further information regarding eBRAP requirements.
-Refer to the General Application Instructions, Section III, for further information regarding Grants.gov requirements.